-About the same time there were two remarkable instances of persons led away with strange, enthusiastic delusionsone at Suffield, another at South Hadley.
-That which has made the greatest noise in the country was of the man at South Hadley, whose delusion was, that he thought himself divinely instructed to direct a poor man in melancholy and despairing circumstances, to say certain words in prayer to God, as recorded in Psal. cxvi.
-4. for his own relief. man is esteemed a pious man.
-I have, since this error of his, had a particular acquaintance with him; and I believe none would question his piety, that had such an acquaint-He gave me a particular account of the manner how he was deluded, which is too long to be here inserted. in short, he was exceedingly rejoiced and elevated with this extraordinary work, so carried on in this part of the country; and was possessed with an opinion that it was the beginning of the glorious times of the church spoken of in scripture: and had read it as the opinion of some divines, that there would be many in these times that should be endued with extraordinary gifts of the Holy Ghost, and had embraced the notion; though he had at first no apprehensions that any besides ministers would have such gifts.
-But he since exceedingly laments the dishenor he has done to God, and the wound he has given religion in it, and has lain low before God and man for it.
+About the same time, there were two remarkable instances of persons led away with strange enthusiastic delusions: One at Suffield, and another at South Hadley: That which has made the greatest noise in the country was of the man at South Hadley, whose delusion was, that he thought himself divinely instructed to direct a poor man in melancholy and despairing circumstances, to say certain words in prayer to God, as recorded in Psal. cxvi.
+4, for his own relief.
+The man is esteemed a pious man: I have, since this error of his, had a particular acquaintance with him, and, I believe, none would question his piety, that had had such an acquaintance.
+He gave me a particular account of the manner how he was delucted, which is too long to be here inserted.
+But, in short, he was exceedingly rejoiced and clevated with this extraordinary work, so carried on in this part of the country, and was possessed with an opinion that it was the beginning of the glorious times of the church spoken of in scripture: And had read it as the opinion of some divines, that there would be many in these times that should be endued with extraordinary gifts of the Holy Ghost, and had embraced the notion; though he had at first no apprehensions that any besides ministers would have such gifts.
+But he since exceedingly laments the dishonor he has done to God, and the wound he has given religion in it, and has lain low before God and man for it.